rml-lee/Customer-Loyalty-Program-Analysis/README.md

 # Customer Loyalty Program Analysis

 # Business Task
-This dataset contains information related to a promotional campaign conducted in 2018 by an airline in order to boost program enrollment.
-Extract insights and trends about historical customer booking and flight activity, as well as analyze the results of the campaign.

-**Domain**: Marketing and Customer Analytics
+This analysis will gather actionable insights and identify trends from historical customer booking and flight activity data, taking a deeper dive into enrollment drivers and churn behavior.
+The goal is to pinpoint key customer segments and assess the impact of promotions on enrollment and retention by examining geographic trends, campaign performance, and quarterly churn rates.
+This will enable data-driven strategies to optimize marketing campaigns and program benefits for improved customer retention and lifetime value.

 ## Table of Contents
 - [**Data Source**](#data-source)